- Accessibility on Services

 Sight Loss charity RNIB Cymru have produced their ‘Get on Board’ guide, which covers a breadth of issues people who are visually impaired face on a regular basis.
 For more information on the Get on Board guide, please visit the RNIB Cymru website.

 Transport for Wales are committed to excellent customer service for all customers.
 They recommend booking assistance at least 24 hours before you travel (you can book further in advance if you prefer).

 You can book:

-National Rail Enquiries’ Stations Made Easy includes floor plans, photos and accessibility information about our stations.
+National Rail Enquiries’ Stations Made Easy includes floor plans, photos and accessibility information about train stations.
 Check opening hours, availability of accessible toilets, and whether there are staff on hand to help.

-At some of our stations the lifts can only operate when platforms are staffed.
+At some, stations the lifts can only operate when platforms are staffed.

 Transport for Wales also offer the following initiatives: